Mhmdxc/Laravel_Basic-CRUD/README.md

 ```sh
 ./vendor/bin/sail artisan migrate
 ```
  > After running the migrations, if you encounter any issues, it's likely due to MySQL not being fully loaded yet.
-In such cases, try waiting a few moments and then re-running the migration command.
+In such cases, try waiting a couple of minutes and then re-running the migration command.
 <br>

 ***:white_medium_small_square: Start Vite (for Tailwind styles and JS bundling):***